 Building upon the research to date on social work supervision, this course presents the functions of supervision (administrative, educational, supportive) as they interrelate in achieving the primary purpose of clinical supervision: assuring that client services prevent difficulties in client functioning and restore or enhance the biopsycohosocial and spiritual functioning of individuals, families and groups served by supervisees.
 Students hone skills necessary for each of the stages of the supervisory process (planning, beginning, work, and ending), and they build a repertoire of supervisory questions that have been associated in research with fostering success in meeting clients' goals.
-Students learn to differentiate supervision with its dimensions of hierarchal power, responsibility, liability, and authority from peer consultation.
-They gain competencies in individual an group supervision and consultation with a multicultural lens to advance the application of theories and models of clnical social work practice.
+Students learn to differentiate supervision with its dimensions of hierarchical power, responsibility, liability, and authority from peer consultation.
+They gain competencies in both individual and group supervision, as well as competencies related to consultation with a multicultural lens to advance the application of theories and models of clinical social work practice.